The robots meta tag and X-Robots-Tag made clear

 Robots.txt and meta robots tags are often confused with one another because they seem similar, but they actually serve different purposes.

-Meta robots tags and X-Robots-Tag give web crawlers indexing instructions on which pages to index and how.
+Meta robots tags and the X-Robots-Tag give web crawlers indexing instructions on which pages to index and how.
 They can also dictate which parts of the page or website to index and how to handle non-HTML files.

 So, the robots.txt file serves as a separate file and provides crawling instructions to search bots.
 The robots meta directive, on the other hand, provides indexing instructions to specific pages, files, and website sections.